Anello-Photonics/docs-A1/docs/python_tool.rst

 Vehicle Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Before you collect data with the ANELLO EVK of GNSS INS, vehicle configurations must be set.
+Before you collect data with the ANELLO EVK or GNSS INS, vehicle configurations must be set.

-In main menu, select *Vehicle Configurations* and set the lever arms as prompted.
+In the main menu, select *Vehicle Configurations* and set the lever arms as prompted.
-All measurements are set using the center of the ANELLO unit as the origin and are measured in meters.
+All measurements are using the center of the ANELLO unit as the origin and are measured in meters.

 For firmware versions 1.2.0 and later, antenna baseline calibration must be performed.